SDeepak2001/AI_Agents/UNIT_1/LLMs.md

 - LLMs are powerful AI models designed to **predict the next token** in a sequence.
 - They excel at **natural language understanding and generation**.
 - They are the core reasoning engine of AI Agents, providing them with the ability to **understand, plan, and respond**.

----

-Would you like me to prepare **some cool visuals to explain the concepts of LLMs**, such as the **Transformer architecture, attention mechanism, and tokenization process**?

-Also, shall I proceed to show you how to **integrate this code into your repository's `README.md`** with visuals? 😊